-- Hire and train as many tutors as budget allows.
+- Support Athletics tutoring services and reinforce with ours (share resources, invite Athletics tutors to visit and learn more about our services and methods so they can be "on the same page" with us and their students). - Continue providing training sessions for tutors in conjunction with OAS, Counseling, University Police, OIE, and others.
+Provide effective tutoring that is tailored for individual students' needs. - Collaborate to reapply for grants for WGST lectures and other opportunities to broaden student learning and support. - Participate in faculty and staff development trainings and workshops, especially for more effective online delivery of teaching and of tutoring services.
+Share information with tutors and colleagues. - As part of CoLa's Teaching and Learning Center committee, work with CoLA, Honors College, and Office of Interdisciplinary Studies to create workshops that meet the teaching needs of CoLA faculty.
+Share resources within CoLA and elsewhere as appropriate. - Collaborate with Education department to provide ELL training for faculty and staff, plus address this within CoLA.
+Deliver materials in person and electronically to provide access for those teaching off site.
+Do likewise with Dyslexia information. - As time and resources allow, attend, promote, or otherwise support student activities, those of other departments on campus, and community events that promote academic excellence, cultural diversity and awareness, civic engagement, and other objectives of the University. - Develop understanding of GenEd requirements and best practices in general.
+Share findings with GAs (who will be teaching) and colleagues.
+Work with IRE and ENFL in support of those aims. - Look for ways to retain students and engage them in campus life.
+Promote learning communities in the classroom and outside.
+Help students learn to pace themselves and enjoy their college experience. - Form other partnerships on campus, with units not typically represented in the writing center (Agriculture, e.g.). - Hire and train as many tutors as budget allows.
 Train all tutors to meet the specific needs of online tutoring, but also address interpersonal skills for face-to-face tutoring.
 Have veteran tutors monitor new tutors' session notes to guide them in their sessions.
 Get feedback from tutors and clients.
 Let department heads know what we are doing to help their students. - Renew/update contacts on campus.
 Some retirements, moves, and also a general reorganization of the University have led to changes in personnel or in job duties.
+There is often very little institutional memory.
 Outreach to other departments on campus must continue, especially to new faculty and staff and to all department heads.
 If time is limited, reach out to department heads as a minimum, but contact new faculty and staff when possible. - When creating events, try to make the materials available both face-to-face and online, either synchronously or archived. - Frequently remind faculty, students, and staff of WTEC's services and availability (and our desire to help).
 Don't rely on campus email alone: use social media, electronic bulletin boards, KBYS, and other media.
-Have grad assistants continue to design posts for Facebook and Twitter.
-Use new video from campus marketing to attract students to our table at events, plus periodically re-post it on social media.
+Have MARCOM update WTEC Facebook site and link to McNeese, then have grad assistants continue to design posts for Facebook (and possibly Twitter/X).
+Have campus marketing also update our video to reflect new venue.
+Play this video to attract students to our table at events, plus periodically re-post it on social media.
 Invite ENGL composition instructors to embed it in their Moodle pages for the courses, and invite other departments to do the same.
 Update video when the move to the library is complete.